The recent shooting at Marjory Stoneman Douglas High School in Parkland, Florida, which tragically took the lives of 17 innocent people, is the

 public health advocates keep up the pressure on both the Senate and the House

-your senators and representative to support common-sense measures to reduce gun
+representative to support common-sense measures to reduce gun violence in the

 Please personalize the message below to share information about how gun violence has impacted your community or why you support immediate action to stop gun violence as a